-[00:39:52] Scott Nelson: But in terms of though, yeah, the connection between private and public happiness.
-I mean I think that one way that they're connected and one thing that we can certainly learn from Cicero is, well obviously moderation, moderate our expectations, moderation both of ourselves personally, but also moderation on an institutional level.
-But also we can start to talk about what Cicero does in De Officiis, we can start to talk more about duties.
-Now I know it's going to sound like a hopelessly antiquated and terrible thing to say because we're all inundated all the time with all sorts of Duties and obligations.
-And so we much rather talk about rights.
-But I think there are psychological reasons why it's useful to talk a little bit more about duties than we do namely when we talk about rights so often, we end up becoming the passive recipients of rights.
-It's everything that you know, that is owed to us by other people.
-And when we don't get it, then we see ourselves as being victims.
+[00:39:12] Scott Nelson: But in terms of the connection between private and public happiness, I mean, I think that one way that they're connected and one thing that we can certainly learn from Cicero is, well, obviously, moderation.
+Moderate our expectations.
+Moderation both of ourselves personally, but also moderation on an institutional level.

+[00:39:34] Scott Nelson: But also, we could start to talk about, as Cicero does in Deo Officiis, we can start to talk more about duties.
+Now, I know that's gonna sound like a hopelessly antiquated and terrible thing to say, because we're all inundated all the time with all sorts of duties and obligations, and so we'd much rather talk about rights.
+But, I think there are psychological reasons why it's useful to talk a little bit more about duties than we do.

-[00:40:51] Scott Nelson: Duties actually restores to us as individuals, a certain moral agency, which the ability to choose to do something, what we should and should not do.
-And that's actually key to our, to our humanity.
-So duties, recovering that kind of talk about duties, what it is that we should do.
-And when I say what it is we should do, I don't mean what we as a society should do because society, if everyone is responsible for something than no one's responsible for something.
-What I mean is that as Scott Nelson, I need to look closely in my life and decide, you know what it is that I should do.
-Jeff, you look close to your life, you decide what you should do, et cetera, et cetera.
-We may actually find ourselves a lot more empowered, a lot feeling a lot better, and also incidentally contributing to our community, so the public good.
-And that brings me to another point.
-I mean, because we, we talk a lot about, today its said that when we talk about duties, we talk about, let's say civic duties.
-I think Cicero would say to us on that, "Yes.
-Civic duties, very important, but be serious about them." when you say we as a society should do something, who exactly are you addressing and what sort of an outcome do you expect?
-When you blast something off, let's say into the Twitter space and what not, who do you want to listen to you and what effect do you really want that to have?
-Cicero by contrast always had a very clear idea of who his audience was, was it a, you know, a jury?
+[00:39:57] Scott Nelson: When we talk about rights so often, we end up becoming the passive recipients of rights.
+It's everything that is owed to us by other people, and when we don't get it, then we see ourselves as being victims.
+Duties actually restores to us as individuals a certain moral agency which the ability to choose to do something, what we should and should not do.

+[00:40:21] Scott Nelson: That's actually key to our humanity.
+So duties, recovering that kind of talk about duties, what it is that we should do, and when I say what it is that we should do, I don't mean what we as a society should do, because if everyone is responsible for something, then no one's responsible for something.
+What I mean is as Scott Nelson, I need to look closely at my life and decide what it is that I should do.
+Jeff, you look closely at your life, you decide what you should do, etc.

+[00:40:49] Scott Nelson: We may actually find ourselves a lot more empowered, feeling a lot better, and also, incidentally, contributing to our community, to the public good.
+That brings me to another point, I mean, because we talk a lot about to the extent that we talk about duties, we talk about, let's say, civic duties.
+I think Cicero would say to us on that, "Yes, civic duties, very important, but be serious about them."

+[00:41:11] Scott Nelson: When you say we as a society should do something, who exactly are you addressing, and what sort of an outcome do you expect?
+When you blast something off, let's say, into the Twitter space and whatnot, who do you want to listen to you, and what effect do you really want that to have?

+[00:41:26] Scott Nelson: Cicero, by contrast, always had a very clear idea of who his audience was.
+Was it a jury?
 Was it the assembly of people?
 Was it the Senate?
 Was it Caesar, for example?
-And he had a clear idea of what it was that he wants to do when he opened his mouth and when he spoke.
-And it's interesting that for us we live in a world where we are surrounded by words even more so than in Cicero's time.
+And he had a clear idea of what it was that he wanted to do when he opened his mouth and when he spoke.